Julie-Steele/Julie-Steele.github.io/_Thoughts/marriage.md

   - One group (e.g., men) proposes to their top choice.
   - The other group (e.g., women) accepts or rejects proposals.
   - Rejected elements propose to their next choice.
-  - Repeat aboveuntil all elements are paired.
+  - Repeat above until all elements are paired.

   Turns out, this is OPTIMAL for the proposers and PESSIMAL for the evaluators.